 I cannot say if it was the biggest or not.
 However the row of rustic, half destroyed houses and abandoned buildings was not ending.
 For as much as my sight could reach there was building.
 What I was seeing behind the road we were passing on, was beyond my imagination.
 Hundred times truer than any Hollywood film about India.

 We both stayed speechless by the scenery which was so far away from our views of this world.
 That happy feeling when discovering a new place just turned into anguish and anxious anticipation of what comes next.

 Eventually we reached the hotel and first words of Ana were: “Did you see those houses?” as it took her all the way till the hotel until she could pronounce those words and still astonished.

-The first impression was something we will never be able to forget and something we could not even possibly describe – one big, messy mix of feelings – sadness, empathy, sympathy, anger, appreciation, uncertainty… and certainly a SHOCK.
+The first impression was something we will never be able to forget.
+Something we could not even possibly describe – one big, messy mix of feelings.
+Sadness, empathy, sympathy, anger, appreciation, uncertainty… and certainly a SHOCK.

 I think that first time in India simply cannot happen without some kind of shock.
 Even if you have been seeing things and going places, India is going to surprise you.
 Be prepared for that!

 Our hotel in Mumbai was, well, let`s say decent, but strange and definitely the first of that kind that we have ever seen.